toddfoster/sharedprayers/content/liturgies/palmSunday.md

 ## Preparing for the Liturgy

 _Palms or other greens may be gathered to carry in procession.
 Choose a Celebrant and a reader.
-Light a candle.
-If you wish to participate in the congregation’s worship online at 10am, go to: [https://zoom.us/j/6676782042](https://zoom.us/j/6676782042) or to call in with a telephone, dial (646) 558-8656 and use Meeting ID: 667 678 2042.
-(Alternate phone numbers: (312)626-6799 or (301)715-8592)_
+Light a candle._

 -------------

 ## The Liturgy of the Palms
 ##### The People stand.
-Celebrant:
+Officiant:
 > Blessed is the King who comes in the name of the Lord.

 **People:**
 > **Peace in heaven and glory in the highest.**

-Celebrant:
+Officiant:
 > Let us pray.
 > Assist us mercifully with your help, O Lord God of our salvation, that we may enter with joy upon the contemplation of those mighty acts, whereby you have given us life and immortality; through Jesus Christ our Lord.
 Amen.

-Celebrant:
+Officiant:
 > A Reading from Matthew’s Gospel.

 >> When they had come near Jerusalem and had reached Bethphage, at the Mount of Olives, Jesus sent two disciples, saying to them, ‘Go into the village ahead of you, and immediately you will find a donkey tied, and a colt with her; untie them and bring them to me.
 If anyone says anything to you, just say this, “The Lord needs them.”
 And he will send them immediately.’
 This took place to fulfil what had been spoken through the prophet, saying,